gsauthof/frank/README.md

     $ frank ---format 26  --product 79 'Joe User;Street 1;12345 City' \\
        'Jane User;Fakestreet 2;67890 Fakestadt'

+It's also fine to delimit the recipient lines with newline characters.

 ## Setup

 The program `frank` looks for system wide and user specific